 Christian Vierig/Getty Images

-Avoid: Cotton Sweaters
+What to Avoid: Cotton Sweaters

-Instead Wear: Wool or Cashmere
+What to Wear Instead: Wool or Cashmere

-Avoid: Mules & Sandals
+What to Avoid: Mules & Sandals

-Avoid: White Pants
+What to Avoid: White Pants

 Between long walks, subway seats, and the elements, it's best to avoid white pants unless you're looking at a quick cab ride and minimal time outside.
 Dark leather pants, however, are more durable and will both keep you warm and leave you less susceptible to stains.

-Avoid: Boots Without Tread
+What to Avoid: Boots Without Tread

-Instead Wear: Boots With Lug Soles
+What to Wear Instead: Boots With Lug Soles

-Avoid: Ripped Jeans
+What to Avoid: Ripped Jeans

-Instead Wear: Regular Jeans or Add Tights
+What to Wear Instead: Regular Jeans, or Add Tights

 While a little hole at your knee might not look menacing, in sub-freezing temperatures, that inch (or even centimeter) of exposed skin can literally ruin your day.
 Opt for jeans without rips, or layer a pair of tights under your distressed ones to ensure full coverage.

-Avoid: Leather Jackets
+What to Avoid: Leather Jackets

-Since leather jackets are neither warm enough to wear alone nor light enough to really layer, unfortunately this fashion-girl favorite doesn't serve much of a purpose in real cold weather.
+Since leather jackets are neither warm enough to wear alone nor light enough to really layer, unfortunately, this fashion-girl favorite doesn't serve much of a purpose in real cold weather.
 Instead, opt for a true winter coat—we promise they can still be stylish.

-Avoid: Bare Ankles
+What to Avoid: Bare Ankles

-Instead Wear: Long Pants, High Socks, or High-Shaft Boots
+What to Wear Instead: Long Pants, High Socks, or High-Shaft Boots